dottie333/datasciencecoursera/GettingCleaningData/README.md

 •	Edits were made in the features.txt file to create more readable column headings

-•	The subset of the mean measurements were written to a text file,”analysis_means.txt”
+•	The tidy data set of the mean measurements were written to a text file,”analysis_means.txt”